Murder of Cannon Hinnant: Outcome

 Sessoms was sentenced to life in prison without the possibility of parole on December 29, 2022, after entering an Alford plea.
 His girlfriend pled guilty to obstruction of justice, and received a suspended sentence of 4 to 14 months, with 18 months supervised probation.

 Political response

 There were claims circulated by politically conservative social media users and by conservative news outlets that mainstream news outlets other than Fox News were not reporting about the story because they did not want to report about a black man killing a white child.
 However, according to Snopes, the incident had been covered by local and national media, and there was no evidence of a cover-up.

 Conservative social media users also appropriated phrases from the anti-racist policing movement in support of Hinnant.
 Hinnant's mother posted to Facebook stating that Hinnant's death had nothing to do with race.
 She also specifically requested that people stop comparing her son's death to the murder of George Floyd.
+Hinnant's family, including both his mother and father, have repeatedly stated that the murder was not racially motivated.